yehia67/documentation/iota-basics/0.1/how-to-guides/send-bundle.md

 1. Create a new directory called `iota-basics`

-2. In the command prompt, change into the `iota-basics` directory, and install the [IOTA Core library](https://github.com/iotaledger/iota.js/tree/next/packages/core) and the [IOTA converter library](https://github.com/iotaledger/iota.js/tree/next/packages/converter)
+2. In the command prompt, change into the `iota-basics` directory, and install the [IOTA core library](https://github.com/iotaledger/iota.js/tree/next/packages/core) and the [IOTA converter library](https://github.com/iotaledger/iota.js/tree/next/packages/converter)

     ```bash
     cd iota-basics